 Last Updated: December 27, 2013

-Haryana has a stable political environment.
-Successive state governments have been committed to creating a progressive business environment.
-At current prices, the total gross state domestic product (GSDP) of Haryana was about US$ 64.6 billion in 2012–13.
+The state government of Haryana has been committed to creating a progressive business environment.
 The state offers a wide range of fiscal and policy incentives for businesses under the Industrial and Investment Policy, 2011.
 Additionally, it has sector-specific policies, particularly for IT and tourism.